NotionCue

 }

-Even if you do not currently run an MCP server, this check functions as a forward-looking readiness signal — Claude Desktop, Cursor, and Cline all natively probe this well-known endpoint before offering a one-click connection to any domain a user points them at, so its absence is a missed integration opportunity as much as a missed audit point.
+Even if you do not currently run an MCP server, this check functions as a forward-looking readiness signal — several major AI development tools and desktop assistants natively probe this well-known endpoint before offering a one-click connection to any domain a user points them at, so its absence is a missed integration opportunity as much as a missed audit point.

 Check: Agent Skills Index